willshpt/ME433.Kitchen/recipes/Patacones.md

-Syntax highlighted code block

 # Recipe for Patacones
 These are a recipe for fried plantains, as traditionally made in Colombia.
 I've also heard them called Tostones.
-They're a great appetizer or side.
-Add a sausage and it's a whole meal.
+They're a great appetizer or side, add a sausage and it's a whole meal.

 # Ingredients:
 - 1 Plantain per person on avg.